spectrocloud/librarium/content/docs/19-kubernetes-knowlege-hub/00-how-to/02-how-to-retrieve-images-from-private-registry.md

 ## **Add Secret to Deployment config.**

-In your Kubernetes deployment configuration, specify the name of the secret you just created in the imagePullSecrets field:
+In your Kubernetes deployment configuration, specify the name of the secret you just created for the imagePullSecrets parameter:

 ```yaml
 apiVersion: apps/v1